 Vaping at Home vs. Vaping in Public

 Now I have no problem vaping within my own home or vehicle.
-One of the most relaxing things I do after a long day of work or running family errands is to sit In my recliner and puff some VapeWild clouds.
-Nothing does this better than The Streak, with its tantalizing strawberry waffle aroma; it's heaven in a vape!
+One of the most relaxing things I do after a long day of work or running family errands is to sit in my recliner and puff some VapeWild clouds.
 I vape in an open living room, with access to windows and always has a ceiling fan rotating.
 Even when both my husband and I vape together, the clouds dissipate quickly.
 In my car, I keep the window opened a bit just as I did when I smoked.
 This helps keep residue from the vegetable oil from accumulating in my windshield, though I have Vape Away just in case.

 But this isn't my recliner, and last I checked neither this mad stranger beside and I are in neither my home or his.
 In this public, medical environment, vaping doesn't seem right.